Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 D. Before the end of one step, the forces are calculated at {\bf r}_{i,k}= {\bf R}_{i} +A^(-1){\bf s}_{k}
 with the three sites of k=1-3, and the L sites are also calculated by algebraic operation.

-E. After correction of quatenions, go to the beginning of the clcle.
+E. After correction of quatenions, go to the beginning of the cycle.
 The leap-frog method is used for the plasmas and waters.

 ### Each Step of Molecular Dynamics ###